JShad30/CADWork_full_stack/README.md

 ![payment](https://user-images.githubusercontent.com/23212520/64378624-018e9680-d025-11e9-94a6-f89de5c400b4.JPG)

-The image above shows the errors I was getting before the files were corrected.
-The files recenlty have resulted in successful payments.
+The image above shows the errors I was getting before the issues were corrected.
+The files recently have resulted in successful payments as expected.

 After the project was deployed I created three users.
 One of these users was a superuser, and the others were regular users who had just signed up for an account.
 Each of these have created blogs and jobs, commented on each others projects/blogs, and uploaded files.
 The superuser uploaded the products that are now in the shop.

 #### Unit Testing

 I have connected the project files in Github to Travis via the '.travis.yml' file in the main folder.
 At the top of this README file the current results of the tests can be seen.
-20 tests have been created across the apps, testing a number of the different aspects, from creating a job or blog to testing the home views of each of the apps.
+19 tests have been created across the apps, testing a number of the different aspects, from creating a job or blog to testing the home views of each of the apps.
 The tests have been created in the tests.py file of each of the apps.

 There were some tests that were failing when they were first written, which were updated until they passed.
 The result of this, as can be seen above, is that the build of this project is now passing.